Lstanier18/Group5-Web-Dev/2_IA_and_content_strategy/ia-report.md

 ### Introduction

-Card sorting is a method used to help design or evaluate the information architecture of a site.
-In a card sorting session, participants organize topics into categories that make sense to them and they may also help you label these groups
+Card sorting is a method used to help design and analyse the information architecture of a site.
+In numerous card sorting sessions, we asked participants to orgsnise our topics into categories that make sense to them and they may also help you label these groups

 ### List of the card elements